-It is worth mentioning that some studies have found that Assisted Reproductive Technology (ART) increases the risk that a child will be born with a birth injury.
+Some studies have found that Assisted Reproductive Technology (ART) increases the risk of a child being born with a birth injury.
 ART procedures include all fertility treatments involving the handling of eggs or embryos.

 This increased risk is connected to preterm delivery and multiple births, which are more likely to occur when children are conceived through ART.